 Validation Failure Prompt

-Enter a message that will be displayed when validation fails.
+The message displayed when validation fails.

 Define the rule logic.

-You can opt for Expression Configuration or Customized:
+Select Expression Configuration or Customized:

 Expression Configuration: Add custom rules or use system rules.
 For guidance on custom rule configuration, click Rule Number Configuration Guide.